April 17, 2026

 - Survey existing reps on which topics they felt under-prepared for when they started.

 This audit produces a prioritized list.
-Start with the gaps that cost you deals, not everything at once.
-In practice, the results usually point to one or two specific topics rather than general knowledge: a team losing deals at the demo stage is probably weak on competitive positioning, while a team losing deals after a trial is more likely struggling with objection handling.
+Start with the gaps that cost you deals.
+In practice, the results usually point to one or two specific topics rather than general knowledge: a team losing deals at the demo stage is probably weak on competitive positioning, while a team losing them after a trial is more likely struggling with objection handling.

 Step 2: Build a new rep onboarding Track

 A Track is a scheduled sequence of lessons, quizzes, check-ins, and messages delivered in Slack automatically.
-For new rep onboarding, this replaces the unstructured dump of documents and recordings that most reps receive on day one.
+For new rep onboarding, it gives the first month a real structure instead of a single document drop on day one.

 Build a four-week onboarding Track.
 Lessons land in Slack each morning, each covering one topic in under five minutes (the core microlearning unit).
 Spacing lessons across days rather than delivering everything in a single session gives each concept time to consolidate before the next one arrives.
 Quizzes follow each week to verify retention before moving on.
 Here's a structure that works: